ktfth/dict/README.md

 ## Description

-This module work with implementations of string: proximities, similarities and ratio.
+This module work with implementations of string: proximities, similarities and ratios.